xarray-contrib/minimum-dependency-versions/README.md

     - package4
 ```

-if there are no packages with `overrides`, `exclude`, or `ignored_violations`, you can set
+If there are no packages with `overrides`, `exclude`, or `ignored_violations`, you can set
-them to an empty dictionary or list, respectively:
+them to an empty mapping or sequence, respectively:

 ```yaml
   ...